Nyanyan/Egaroucid/README.md

 Required:

 * ```g++``` command
-  * worked with version 12.2.0
+  * worked with version 12.2.0 on Windows
+  * worked with version 11.3.0 on Ubuntu
+  * TBD for MacIntosh
 * C++17

 ```